 As a Women in Music Mentor program participant, successful applicants will be individually matched with a mentor based on the assistance the mentee is seeking to further their career.
 Each mentorship is offered for a 5-month period in which mentors and mentees must undertake a minimum of 4 x one-hour meetings.

 In addition to the mentoring relationship, mentees and mentors will also be invited to attend curated professional development delivered as part of the Women in Music Mentor program

-Please note the Covid-19 restrictions may require the delivery of the professional development to be provided in digital form for 2021/22 financial year)
+Please note the Covid-19 restrictions may require the delivery of the professional development to be provided in digital form.